Skip to main content

 Key takeaways

-• Kerendia treats chronic kidney disease in people with Type 2 diabetes, with a 30-day supply costing up to $849 per month.
+• Kerendia treats heart failure in adult patients and chronic kidney disease in people with Type 2 diabetes.

 How much does Kerendia cost without insurance?

-The average retail price of 30, 10 mg tablets of Kerendia is about $849.
-This translates to approximately $28 per pill.
+The average retail price of 30, 10 mg tablets of Kerendia is about $908.
+Based on being dosed once daily, this translates to approximately $30 per pill.
 Prices fluctuate, though, and the cost of Kerendia without insurance varies by pharmacy and the dosage prescribed.

 Currently, no generic version of Kerendia is available.
-The patent for this brand-name prescription drug may expire in 2029 at the earliest.
-After the patent expires, a generic version may become available, allowing other manufacturers to produce and sell the same medication under a different name.
+The patent for this brand-name prescription drug is expected to expire in 2029 at the earliest.
+After the patent expires, a generic version may become available.

 Is Kerendia covered by insurance?